nsrau/azure-docs.it-it/articles/automation/automation-dsc-compile.md

 Per altre informazioni su come firmare le configurazioni del nodo, vedere [Improvements in WMF 5.1 - How to sign configuration and module](/powershell/scripting/wmf/whats-new/dsc-improvements#dsc-module-and-configuration-signing-validations) (Miglioramenti in WMF 5.1: come firmare la configurazione e il modulo).

-### <a name="compiling-a-configuration-in-windows-powershell"></a>Compilazione di una configurazione in Windows PowerShell
+### <a name="compiling-a-configuration-in-windows-powershell"></a>Compiling a configuration in Windows PowerShell

-Il processo di compilazione delle configurazioni DSC in Windows PowerShell è incluso nella documentazione di PowerShell DSC [scrivere, compilare e applicare una configurazione](/powershell/dsc/configurations/write-compile-apply-configuration#compile-the-configuration).
+The process to compile DSC configurations in Windows PowerShell is included in the PowerShell DSC documentation [Write, Compile, and Apply a Configuration](/powershell/scripting/dsc/configurations/write-compile-apply-configuration#compile-the-configuration).
-Questa operazione può essere eseguita da una workstation per sviluppatori o all'interno di un servizio di compilazione, ad esempio [Azure DevOps](https://dev.azure.com).
+This can be executed from a developer workstation or within a build service such as [Azure DevOps](https://dev.azure.com).

-Il file MOF o i file generati compilando la configurazione possono quindi essere importati direttamente nel servizio di configurazione dello stato di Azure.
+The MOF file or files produced by compiling the configuration can then be imported directly in to the Azure State Configuration service.

 ### <a name="importing-a-node-configuration-in-the-azure-portal"></a>Importazione di una configurazione del nodo nel portale di Azure